Invasive non-native aquatic plants

 It has bright green leaves, sometimes with a blue-grey sheen, that have a characteristic feathery appearance.
 It is a perennial plant that grows submerged but it also produces emergent, feathery shoots.

 Parrot's feather is listed as an Invasive Alien Species of Union Concern in European legislation, and cannot be sold, exchanged, cultivated or released into the environment.
 In Northern Ireland, Parrot's feather has been identified as a Widely Spread Species.

 Choosing the right plants for your pond

 There are plenty of alternative plants you can use for your pond.
 Which plants are best will depend on what kind of pond you have and where you are in the country.
 Talk to your pond plant retailer and ask them for advice on which species are most suitable and won't become invasive or escape into the wild.

-Here are some suggested native alternatives for your garden pond or aquarium:
+Here are some suggestions for other native plants for your garden pond or aquarium:

 Native marginal/emergent plants